-The Inland Empire has something for everyone and the Ayres Hotel offers 8 locations throughout.
-Book your stay today and come check out what’s going on in the Inland Empire:
+The Inland Empire has something for everyone and Ayres Hotels offers 8 locations throughout.
+Book your stay today and come check out what’s going on in the Inland Empire.

 1. There’s No June Gloom